The 2019 Google shopping benchmarks report discovered that Google Shopping ads grew 29% YoY vs. only 13% for paid search.

 Instead of bidding on specific keywords and creating ad groups with different ads and CTAs, Google picks when to show your content based on relevance.

 While this might seem like a downside, it’s not.

-It means that you only pay for clicks on the most relevant of traffic.
+It means that you only pay for clicks on the most relevant of traffic, with much less effort.